opensean/s3synccli/README.md

         --metadata METADATA          metadata in json format
                                      e.g. '{"uid":"6812", "gid":"6812"}'

-        --meta_dir_mode METADIR      mode to use for directories in metadata if none is found locally [default: 509]
+        --meta-dir-mode METADIR      mode to use for directories in metadata if none is found locally [default: 509]

-        --meta_file_mode METAFILE    mode to use for files in metadata if none if found locally [default: 33204]
+        --meta-file-mode METAFILE    mode to use for files in metadata if none if found locally [default: 33204]

         --profile PROFILE            aws profile name